IGVF/atomic-workflows/assays/10x-RNA-v2/README.md

 **Note**: sequencing platforms may have differing processing steps prior to FASTQ generation.
 Please see [sequencing](../sequencing) for more information.

 1. FASTQ Files
-   a.
-R1.fastq.gz (contains the cell barcode and UMI)
+  - R1.fastq.gz (contains the cell barcode and UMI)
-   b.
-R2.fastq.gz (contains the cDNA)
+  - R2.fastq.gz (contains the cDNA)

 ## Preprocessing tools